Sanoe Lake: Acting

 Lake is most recognized for her role in the 2002 cult classic movie Blue Crush.
 Lake was nominated along with co-stars Kate Bosworth and Michelle Rodriguez for an MTV Movie Award for the category of "Best On Screen Team."

 She also starred in the music videos "Stella" (1999 version) by Jam & Spoon and "If I Could Fall in Love" by Lenny Kravitz (2003).
 She went on to play the role of Rain in Rolling in 2007.
 She played Gina in the 2008 film Creature of Darkness, which was released in 2010.
 She had a leading role in the 2008 film Half-Life The film was debuted at the Sundance Film Festival and won the Gen Arts International film festival award.

 Business

-In 2016 Lake opened the restaurant Tropicali in Big Bear Lake, California.

-It has been ranked #1 restaurant in California by Yelp and was also ranked #1 Poke Restaurant in America by Yelp.
+In 2016 Lake and her husband opened the restaurant Tropicali in Big Bear Lake, California.
+It was at one time the highest ranked restaurant in California and the highest ranked Poke restaurant in the United States by Yelp.